RusteeKuntz/PV056-AutoML-testing-framework/README.md

 ## Usage
 If you have chosen to install this tester in the virtual environment, you must activate it to proceed.
-* *Pipeline 1:* split data -> run classifiers -> (optional) statistics
-* *Pipeline 2 (outlier detection):* split data -> apply outlier detectors -> remove outliers -> run classifiers -> (optional) statistics
+Virtual environment is activated by running `source venv/bin/activate` and deactivated by `deactivate`

+#### Brief commentary on the workflow structure
+It is recommended by starting by splitting the data.
+If you dont want to split the data using this framework, be aware that you will have to manually create a CSV file that contains tuples of paths to train files and their corresponding test files.

+If you dont want to use test files and you dont plan on analyzing differences, use dummy paths.
+The framework currently assumes having at least two columns in the input CSVs with paths to datasets, so if you don't satisfy this criteria when you are doing some part of the workflow manually.

+Available workflow steps
+ * **SPLIT** (executed once)
+ * **FS**, **OD** and **RM** (executed multiple times)
+ * **CLF** (executed once with preprocessed data and then optionally with original data)
+ * **STATS** (executed once)
+ * **GRAPH** (executed multiple times)

+**FS** step is not dependent on **OD** and **RM** steps and can be performed before or after those, any number of times.
+The **RM** step has to be performed exactly after the **OD** step, as it calculates with a special column that is only created and kept by the **OD** step.
+These two steps, **RM** and **OD** are tightly dependent on each other and have to be performed together to get any meaningful results, but if you abide by that requirement, they together can be also performed multiple times independently of **FS** step.

+**NOTE!**<br/>*Keep in mind that the OD column and the column with the name ID are checked for by almost every step and is removed to prevent accidental influence on the performed steps.*

+#### Explanation of parameters of commands
+Each step has its corresponding command.
+All are described in detail in the following sections.
+They have a lot in common.
+Each step, except for the **SPLIT**, requires a parameter `-di` (*meaning "datasets input CSV"*) which should contain a path to a special CSV.

+The CSV has to contain a table of at least two columns.
+On each row, the first column contains a path to a file intended to train classifiers on and the second column contains a path to a file for testing the same classifier.

+The CSV files as described above are created in each step, except for the **STATS** and **GRAPH** steps, and contain paths to modified dataset files, that were created in that step.
+User needs to control where the resulting CSV file is created by providing the parameter `-do` (*meaning "datasets output CSV"*).

+In addition to input and out CSV paths, a path to a configuration JSON file is required in each step.
+The parameter for specifying path to a config JSON is `-c` (*meaning just "config"*).

+It should be noted, that the **STATS** step has an additional parameter, through which you can provide baseline classifiers for comparison.

+**NOTE!**
+<br/>Each command has a builtin `--help` parameter that shows the usage and required parameters.

 ### Split data
-Because we want to cross-validate every classifier, we need to split data into the five train-test tuples.
-Before this was a part of weka classifiers, jet now, because we want to work with training datasets we need to do it manually.
+Because we want to cross-validate every classifier, we need to split data into train-test tuples.
+Before, this was a part of weka classifiers, yet now, because we want to work with training datasets, we need to do it manually.
+An *M\*K-fold cross-validation* is performed based on a configuration JSON.
+Basically it splits data into *K* folds *M* times.
+Resulting into *M\*K* different tuples of train-test files.
+These tuples will be referred to as splits.

 For this purpose, we have the `pv056-split-data`.
-As specified in its configuration file (see `config_split_example.json`) it will split datasets into five train-test tuples and generates CSV (`datasets.csv`) file which can be used for classification without any changes to the training splits.
+As specified in its configuration file (see `configs/split/default.json`) it will split datasets into fifteen train-test tuples and generate a CSV file based on the `-do` parameter, which is then further used in the workflow.

 ```
-(venv)$ pv056-split-data --help
+(venv)$ pv056-split-data -h
 usage: pv056-split-data [-h] --config-file CONFIG_FILE --datasets-file
                         DATASETS_FILE

-Script splits datasets for cross-validation
+Script splits datasets for m*k-fold cross-validation.
+Script splits datasets
+m-times into k folds.

 optional arguments:
   -h, --help            show this help message and exit
   --config-file CONFIG_FILE, -c CONFIG_FILE
                         JSON configuration
-  --datasets-file DATASETS_FILE, -d DATASETS_FILE
+  --datasets-file DATASETS_FILE, -do DATASETS_FILE
-                        Filename of output datasets config
+                        Filename of output datasets csv tracking files
+                        relationships
 ```
 #### Example usage
 ```
-(venv)$ pv056-split-data -c configs/split/default.json -d datasets.csv
+(venv)$ pv056-split-data -c configs/split/default.json -do datasets-split.csv
 ```

 #### Example config file